-Туре Length Frequency Total

-Pedagogy in Context 1 hour 10 sessions 10 hours

-Music Therapy 1 hours 10 sessions 10 hours

-Instrumental Tuition 1.5 hours 10 sessions 15 hours
+Туре Length Frequency Total Pedagogy in Context 1 hour 10 sessions 10 hours Music Therapy 1.5 hours 10 sessions 15 hours Music in Education 1 hours 10 sessions 10 hours Directed Study 165hours Total hours (100 hours per 10 credits) 200 hours

-Directed Study 165hours

-Total hours (100 hours 200 hours

-16 For Modules with PSRB and/or Apprenticeship Standard Requirements approach to developing the knowledge, skills and behaviours of an apprenticeship standard or the requirements of a PSRB.
+16 For Modules with PSRB and/or Apprenticeship Standard Requirements

 Please explain how completing this module contributes towards developing the competencies required of relevant frameworks or standards.
-Please explain the relevance of the teaching, learning and assessment
+Please explain the relevance of the teaching, learning and assessment approach to developing the knowledge, skills and behaviours of an apprenticeship standard or the requirements of a PSRB.